 Always look for the ATOL logo before booking too.
 Then after you’ve made your purchase, you should receive an ATOL Certificate.
 Please be aware, if your travel firm is based outside of the UK they’re under no obligation to provide ATOL protection or ABTA insurance.

-For more protection, look to Free Spirit Travel Insurance, who can also provide you with End Supplier cover* and enhanced COVID-19 Cover.
+For more protection, look to Free Spirit Travel Insurance, who can also provide you with End Supplier cover* and Coronavirus Cover.

 *Super Duper cover only.